patbi/Thenavigo_Handbook/1-employment.md

 #### Professional Tone and Content

 We expect you to exercise discretion in using electronic communications equipment.
-When you send email using a YEN email address or YEN social account, you are representing YEN.
+When you send email using a Navigo email address or Navigo social account, you are representing Navigo.
 Make sure that your messages are professional and appropriate, in tone and content.
 Remember, although email or social media may seem like a private conversation, they can be printed, saved, and forwarded to unintended recipients.
 You should not send any email/message/update/etc. that you wouldn’t want our team, your family, or our competitors to read.

 #### Email Security

 To avoid email viruses, phishing for account information, and other threats, employees should not open email attachments from people and businesses they don’t recognize, particularly if the email appears to have been forwarded multiple times or has a nonexistent or peculiar subject heading.
 Even if you know the sender, do not open an email attachment that has a strange name or is not referenced in the body of the email; it may have been transmitted automatically, without the sender’s knowledge.

-If you believe your computer has been infected by a virus, worm, or other security threat to YEN’s system, you must inform the founders immediately.
+If you believe your computer has been infected by a virus, worm, or other security threat to Navigo’s system, you must inform the founders immediately.

 Employees may not share their email passwords with anyone, including coworkers or family members.
-Revealing passwords to the Company’s email system could allow an outsider to attack the YEN network
+Revealing passwords to the Company’s email system could allow an outsider to attack the Navigo network

 #### Internet Use Is Not Private